Concerns About Seeing Wildlife

-It isn’t uncommon to see birds, ground or tree squirrels, rabbits or woodchucks out and about during the day.
-But many species of wildlife are nocturnal (active at night), and so seeing one during the day can make people wonder if the animal is sick.
+It isn’t uncommon to see birds, ground or tree squirrels, rabbits, or woodchucks out and about during the day.
+However, since many species of wildlife are nocturnal (active at night), seeing one of these animals during the day can make people wonder if the animal is sick.
 In most cases, the answer is no. Typically, seeing wildlife during the day is normal and isn’t anything to be worried about.

-There are lots of reasons why animals like coyotes, raccoons, skunks, opossums or foxes are sometimes seen during the day.
-During the winter, animals need plenty of energy to stay warm.
+There are lots of reasons why typically nocturnal animals like coyotes, raccoons, skunks, opossums, and foxes are sometimes seen during the day.
+During the winter, animals need plenty of energy to stay alive.
 The animal may just need to do some extra hunting or scouting for food.
-During the late summer and early fall, many wildlife parents take their young out to show them where to find food or how to hunt.
+During the late summer and early fall, many wildlife parents take their young out to show them where to forage or how to hunt.
 And in the fall, young animals leave their parents and start looking for their own territories.
 So you may see them scoping out the neighborhood for a new place to live.

 Most of the time, wildlife try to stay away from people.
 But if they have young in a nest or den nearby, they may aggressively guard the area.
 Keep people and pets away from the nest or den site.